 Peer reviews are an informal check of how a project is going.
 Because a project manager is very close to the action, they can find it difficult to step back and see the bigger picture.
 An independent third party can do that – someone from your PMO.

 Audits are similar but more formal, and perhaps more suited to a controlling PMO where it could form part of the project management lifecycle.

 9: Best Practices and Lessons Learned

-As all projects go through the PMO, the PMO team are uniquely placed to capture lessons learned and best practices from all the project managers.
+As all projects go through the PMO, the PMO resources are uniquely placed to capture lessons learned and best practices from all the project managers.
 Whether you do this at the end of the project or at various points through the project is up to you.
 Whatever approach you take, it’s important to think about how you can use this information going forward.